larigens/larigens/README.md

 ### About Me

-💻 Open to work and collaboration on projects.
+<code>💻</code> Open to work and collaboration on projects.

-🎓 Professional Certificate in Full Stack Web Development @ Georgia Institute of Technology.
+<code>🎓</code> Professional Certificate in Full Stack Web Development @ Georgia Institute of Technology.

-🍏 Background in Nutrition.
-Earned Bachelor of Science degree from Universidade Federal de Pernambuco (Recife, Brazil).
+<code>🍏</code> Background in Nutrition.
+Bachelor of Science @ Universidade Federal de Pernambuco - Brazil.

-💰 Two years of experience in Financial Services.
+<code>💰</code> Two years of experience in Financial Services.

-🫧 Passionate about Science and Numbers.
+<code>🫧</code> Passionate about Science and Numbers.

-⚡️ During my leisure time, I like to play video games and workout to de-stress after hours of de-bugging hah.
+<code>⚡️</code> During my leisure time, I like to play video games and workout to de-stress after hours of de-bugging hah.

 ---

-### Stats
+### My Stats

 <div id="stats" align="center" >